 The main challenge was to convince the biggest industries of the value of the project and the approach so that they agreed to dedicate time and communicate their technical data, which is often confidential.
-To achieve this, it is essential to quickly demonstrate to companies the economic potential, as well as the project’s environmental benefits.
+It is essential to demonstrate to companies the economic potential and the environmental benefits of the project.

-- an annual reduction of 3,267 tons of carbon-dioxide GHG emissions in the sector of wood waste
+- an annual reduction of 3,267 tons of CO2 GHG emissions in the wood waste sector

-- the valorisation of paper: more than 3,500 tons of locally recovered cellulosic waste with an estimated savings of €16,000 per year
+- more than 3,500 tons of locally recovered cellulosic waste with an estimated savings of €16,000 per year

-- over 41,000 litres of water and €4,700 saved per year thanks to the synergy of wash stations: several companies are equipped with a fleet of heavy vehicles whose maintenance and washing are carried out through providers located outside the port area.
+- over 41,000 litres of water and €4,700 saved per year thanks to the synergy of wash stations.